westfood/WebArchiv.cz/README.md

 WebArchiv.cz
 ============

-Webarchive Use Case in National Library of the Czech Republic
+Webarchive project in National Library of the Czech Republic written in Scrivener.